Sabayon/sbi-tasks/README.md

 repo-create-pkgs      Create task for force compilation of the packages
                       related to a specific stage and repo.
                       (Only ARM for now).
+scr-tasks             Create all tasks YAML files (from templates) for
+                      SCR repos.

 ```

 #### Drop packages from a repository